 Culture & Customs

-As with any foreign city, it's always important to respect the culture and traditions established in that society.
-I believe it is especially important in Marrakech due to how it is constantly in the process of change.
 Indeed, the predominant Muslim tradition and the conflicting western ideology that comes with increased tourism was visible here, at least to me.
 Locals want tourists to come because it increases the amount of money spent there, but at times I felt the enthusiasm was not completely genuine.
 My girlfriend and I received many stares... just about everywhere I went because we stood out so much.
 But these weren't menacing looks, they were more of intrigue and concern, probably with the undesired changes in the city.
 Don't get me wrong, the locals here are incredibly hospitable and love American culture, they just weren't exactly sure what to make of people who were so different from them.

 Tips

-Taxis - Taxis wait for arrivals at the airport and will likely overcharge to drive you into the city.
+Taxis wait for arrivals at the airport and will likely overcharge to drive you into the city.
 I recommend arranging a ride with your hostel/hotel in advance, it will cost about 150 Dirham (~$16 USD) but save you a lot of pain.
 If this is not an option, make sure you know how much you are paying and negotiate.
 On the topic of taxis in general, it's usually a hit or miss with service.
 Some will be very straightforward and fair, and others can be deceptive and agree to a price beforehand and renegotiate once you're in.

-Currency - Morocco uses dirhams as its standard currency.
+Morocco uses dirhams as its standard currency.
 100 dirhams equals about 10 euros, so it comes to a little over $10 USD, pretty easy to remember - just divide by 10.
 I believe it is best to exchange your currency immediately after arriving at the airport.
 There are currency exchanges and ATMs in the central marketplaces but it is just much easier if you do it right after arriving.

-Be prepared for the street hassle - The biggest gripe I had while visiting Marrakech was being pestered and a constant target of racial slurs.
+The biggest gripe I had while visiting Marrakech was being pestered and a constant target of racial slurs.
 Especially if you're Asian or stand out, it's easy for locals to spot tourists and point them out.
 I'm not kidding when I say this, every time I stepped out of my hostel for an extended period I received at least a dozen jeers, yelling "China!" or "Japon!/Konichiwa!" in my direction just to get my attention.
 There was unfortunately no sense of racial sensitivity.
 But then again, what can you expect out of a country with very minimal exposure to Western civilities and decorum?
 So I think it's best not to get emotional in these situations.
 My advice is to just smile, ignore them and keep a very low profile when you're out, they will stop bothering you if you remain uninterested.

-Be respectful of the culture - As an Islamic city, Marrakech is very conservative and the Arab customs and religious responsibilities are an important part of people's lives.
+Always be prepared for cultural differences.
+For example, while restaurants cater to tourists, respect local dining customs in Morroco.
+As an Islamic city, Marrakech is very conservative and the Arab customs and religious responsibilities are an important part of people's lives.
 So please be mindful of your interactions with locals and the religious rules; respect their ethical and moral codes.
 Dress conservatively, don't be rude or disrespectful towards anything you don't understand, and don't take any photos inside religious buildings unless allowed.
 It is important to be aware of your actions and ensure you don't offend locals, especially during the holy month of Ramadan (usually during beginning of summer).

 Accomodations